 - Strongly agree

-We then analyzed the data using our patented AI to uncover which personality traits predict political affiliation.
+We then analyzed the data using our patented AI to uncover which personality traits predict political ideology.

 Ready to try our bias-free hiring AI?
 Contact us for a demo today.